hardcodes/lmtyas/README.md

 Also see [Cargo.toml](./Cargo.toml), section `[features]`.

-- Default: **oauth2-auth-ldap**, **mail-noauth-notls** (users are authenticated with an external oauth2 server, user details are queried from an external ldap server and emails are sent through a smtp server with no authentication and no encryption)
+- Default: **oidc-auth-ldap**, **mail-noauth-notls** (users are authenticated with an external oidc server, user details are queried from an external ldap server and emails are sent through a smtp server with no authentication and no encryption)

-  You may ask why we need oauth2 when we have a ldap server, we use to query user details: when an oauth2 server is available, your users know the look and feel of the login page.
+  You may ask why we need oidc when we have a ldap server, we use to query user details: when an oidc server is available, your users know the look and feel of the login page.
 This way they may be more confidend to enter their credentials.
-Maybe you even use 2FA for your oauth2 solution, so why not benefit?
+Maybe you even use 2FA for your oidc solution, so why not benefit?
 - **ldap-auth**: authenticate users with an external ldap server.
 Makes use of of the **ldap-common** and **get-userdata-ldap** feature.
 - **ldap-common**: holds the ldap configuration file and brings basic ldap functions to query users by name or email address.
-- **oauth2-auth-ldap**: authenticate users with an external oauth2 server.
-Makes use of of the **oauth2-common**, **ldap-common** and **get-userdata-ldap** feature.
+- **oidc-auth-ldap**: authenticate users with an external oidc server.
+Makes use of of the **authentication-oidc**, **ldap-common** and **get-userdata-ldap** feature.
-- **oauth2-common**: holds the basic oauth2 implementation.
+- **authentication-oidc**: holds the oidc implementation.
 - **mail-noauth-notls**: send mails to user via mail server that does not need authentication and uses no encrypted transport.
 - **get-userdata-ldap**: query userdata (frist and last name by email address of secret receiver) from a ldap server.
 - **no-userdata-backend**: use this, when there is no backend (like e.g., a ldap server) to query userdata.

 So far these combinations make sene:

-- **oauth2-auth**, **mail-noauth-notls**
+- **oidc-auth-ldap**, **mail-noauth-notls**
 - **ldap-auth**, **mail-noauth-notls**